Spacing In Latex Math Mode

 Q: Why is my spacing inconsistent in different equations?

 A: Inconsistent spacing often stems from using different math environments or implicitly switching between inline and display math mode.
-Try using a consistent math environment (e.g., equation or align) throughout your document.
+That said, try using a consistent math environment (e. g., equation or align) throughout your document.

 Q: How can I avoid overusing spacing commands?